This hilarious Leslie Nielsen interview has gone viral all over again and it's like a breath of fresh air

 We’re not entirely sure why this Leslie Nielsen interview from back in the day has gone viral again at this precise moment, and we absolutely don’t care.

-Because we don’t need any more excuse to share or watch it again, just the minute and a bit we needed right now.
+Because we don’t need any more excuse to share or watch it again.
+It’s just the minute and a bit we needed right now.

+‘When you want to do a serious interview… but it’s Leslie Nielsen ❤️ …’

 Cuando quieres hacer una entrevista seria… pero es a Leslie Nielsen ❤️ pic.twitter.com/TnINTvQqC3